If there’s one thing you can be guaranteed of when visiting Canterbury, it’s getting a good meal – often with a pretty cool view!

 Want to sample one of the best pizzas outside of Italy?
 Then you have to call into A Casa Mia, described in The Guardian as ‘a place where you pine for more’.
 This place has all the right credentials as one of the only pizzerias in the UK to be accredited to the Associazione Verace Pizza Napoletana, which publishes a set of rules as to what constitutes the real thing.

-A La Turka on Central Parade serves dishes originating from Turkey’s south eastern region, so think huge grilled meat platters, marvellous meze and grilled vegetables.
-With restaurants in Herne Bay and Canterbury, the seafront based eaterie is a great place for family gatherings or special events.
+A La Turka on Central Parade serves dishes originating from Turkey’s south-eastern region, so think huge grilled meat platters, marvellous meze and grilled vegetables.
+With restaurants in Herne Bay and Canterbury, the seafront based eatery is a great place for family gatherings or special events.

-We also love The Wallflower Café, a local favourite for both vegetarian and vegan visitors alike, serving great coffee and delicious soul food.
-And Alice And The Hatter is a cute and quirky delight, offering beautiful afternoon teas that Lewis Carol would be proud of.
+We also love The Wallflower Café, a local favourite for vegetarian and vegan visitors alike, serving great coffee and delicious soul food.
+And Alice And The Hatter is a cute and quirky delight, offering beautiful afternoon teas that Lewis Carroll would be proud of.

-We’re fortunate to have an amazing selection of award-winning restaurants in the district, including two Michelin star winners.
+We’re fortunate to have an amazing selection of award-winning restaurants in the district, including two Michelin star holders.

-The Sportsman at Seasalter not only holds a Michelin star but is also a repeat winner of the best gastropub in the UK.
-Booked for weeks in advance, this is a must-visit foodie destination for a special occasion – unbeatable food in a relaxed pub environment, with a bracing walk along the seawall waiting after your meal.
+The Sportsman at Seasalter not only holds a Michelin star, but is also a repeat winner of the best gastropub in the UK.
+One to book in advance, this is a must-visit for a special occasion.
+Unbeatable food in a relaxed pub environment, with a bracing walk along the seawall waiting after your meal.

-It’s in good company with The Fordwich Arms, another Michelin-starred rated pub set in the official smallest town in the UK, Fordwich.
-This oak panelled restaurant is a foodie paradise, with an incredible seasonal menu and superb wine list.
+From the seashore to the riverside, head to The Fordwich Arms for more Michelin-starred mastery in the UK's smallest town, Fordwich.
+This oak-panelled restaurant is a foodie paradise, with an incredible seasonal menu and superb wine list, and beautiful riverside terrace.

-The Pig Hotel at Bridge is a gorgeous rural haven, the building once hosted raucous parties for rock’n’roll legends but these days it offers excellent fresh food and drinks in jaw-dropping surroundings.
+The Bridge Arms is the district's latest addition to the Michelin Guide, holding one star and serving exceptional local produce in its Grade II listed former coaching inn in the delightful village of Bridge.
+Just around the corner, The Pig Hotel at Bridge is a rural haven for those looking for some luxe with their lunch.
+The building once hosted raucous parties for rock’n’roll legends but these days it offers excellent fresh food and drinks in jaw-dropping surroundings.
 You can even stay the night!